turbolytics/latte/docs/usecases/PROM_SLO_LONG_TERM_STORAGE.md

 Invocation actually executes the configuration file.
 This is used to verify that data is sourced, transformed and sunk correctly.

-### Start Signals collector for Regular Collection
+### Start latte for Regular Collection

 Signal collector ships with a daemon that executes collectors at their specified intervals.
-The following command starts signals collector as a service:
+The following command starts latte as a service:

 ```
 go run cmd/main.go run -c $(PWD)/dev/examples/prometheus.stdout.yaml